 How much are Factoring Costs & Fees?

 Factoring costs vary based on the size and scope of the client and the credit risks.
-The fees may vary based on industry, the value of the company’s Accounts Receivable, and their customer’s credit quality.
+The fees may vary based on industry, the company’s Accounts Receivable value, and their customer’s credit quality.
 Moreover, the cost of factoring can range from less than 1% up to 3.5% per 30 days.
-These factoring costs can be pro-rated and scaled-down as you grow.
+These factoring costs can be pro-rated and scaled down as you grow.

 What industries use an A/R Factoring Company?